 Sometimes ‘sneaking’ in a veggie is necessary, mostly because it’s reassurance that the kids eat one, plus it can actually be a guilt-free feeling when you realize that the veggie actually improves the taste.
-So no sneaky secrets, squash is supposed to be here and everyone will love it!
+But for this recipe, squash is supposed to be here, so technically no secrets, there’s still plenty of cheese, and everyone will love it!

 - 1/4 cup butter

 - 3 cups whole or 2% milk

 - 1 tsp salt

 - 1 tsp Dijon or 2 tsp dry mustard

 - 3 cups grated cheddar cheese